 **Please note that there are additional optional expenses not included in this list.

 For nearly 30 years, families have been able to use tax-advantaged 529 plans to save for future college costs.
-The tax law passed in December broadens the use of these plans to include certain costs associated with elementary, middle, and high school education.
-Please check with a tax adviser or 529 plan operator to see if you might be eligible to take advantage of the new law.
+The tax law passed in 2017 broadened the use of these plans to include certain costs associated with elementary, middle, and high school education.
+Please check with a tax adviser or 529 plan operator to see if you might be eligible to take advantage of the law.